jamiemctaggart/jamiemctaggart.github.io/README.md

+# Misc websites

+a couple websites I have made

-# Rebellion Probe Tracker
+## Rebellion Probe Tracker

 A star wars [Rebellion Probe Tracker](https://jamiemctaggart.com/misc/probe-tracker/) web app that allows for easy empire play on the board game.

-## Roadmap
+## Countdown to Oppenheimer

-- Use cookies to save systems so a refresh of the page doesn't clear the list

-- Add css animations to removing items from a list
+[Countdown to Oppenheimer](https://jamiemctaggart.com/misc/time-to-oppenheimer/) A simple website that tracks time to oppenheimer

 ## Authors